Last-Minute Getaways Off the Beaten Path

 Because of COVID-19, please take recommended safety requirements, check road closures, and practice social distancing if you are planning a future trip.

 House of Swans from Twilight.
 Photo by iStock.

-The newest book in the Stephanie Meyer’s vampire-centric “Twilight” series brings the action, and the spotlight, back to the historic timber town of Forks in the Hoh Rain Forest and Olympic National Park.
-Until the Forks Timber Museum reopens, enjoy trails, exhibits and picnic areas on the museum grounds.
+Stephanie Meyer’s vampire-centric “Twilight” series brings the action and the spotlight to the historic timber town of Forks in the Hoh Rain Forest and Olympic National Park.
+Visit Forks Timber Museum to learn more about rich history of homesteading, farming and logging in the Pacific Northwest, and enjoy trails, exhibits and picnic areas on the museum grounds.
 The Visitor Information Center next door supplies maps for self-guided “Twilight”-themed driving tours (complete with a “Twilight” trivia quiz).
 While there, you can snap a photo in the parking lot with Bella’s red truck (the book or the movie version).
 This is also the place to get directions, tips and maps for area hiking trails, parks, waterfalls and Pacific Ocean beaches.

 Retired sternwheeler.
 Photo by iStock.

 Much more than the gateway for ferries to the San Juan Islands, Anacortes entertains and educates visitors with plenty of parks and more than 160 historic and whimsical murals around town depicting local characters and events.
 The city also offers a self-guided walking tour to 30 historic buildings and landmarks in the downtown core.
 On the list: The Great Northern Railroad Depot and the W.T.
 Preston, a retired sternwheeler that served as a snagboat (a specially equipped boat used to clear log jams on rivers).
 The Preston is the largest artifact at the Anacortes Museum.